Last Updated on December 1, 2020 by Alice Pien, MD & Asher Milgrom, PhD

 Finally, when all else fails, your doctor may prescribe an eczema treatment that directly targets your immune system.
 There are two such categories of drugs that have been known to work:

-- Immunosupressants: these include Azathioprine, Methotrexate, Mycophenolate and Cyclosporine.
+- Immunosuppressants: these include Azathioprine, Methotrexate, Mycophenolate and Cyclosporine.
 These substances effectively suppress your immune system.

 - Immunomodulators: the list contains names such as Elidel and Protopic.
 These drugs control the reaction of your immune system and thus help reduce inflammation.